tyh835/PyJam/README.md

-# pydeploy
+# PyDeploy

-Deploy static website to S3, CloudFront, and Route53
+`pydeploy` is a CLI tool to deploy static websites by syncing to a S3 bucket, and optionally configure Route53, and CloudFront.